 The baseline characterization of the surface water hydraulics and flooodline mapping has been conducted in accordance with approved work plan for the Scoped Subwatershed Study.
-The surface water component has involved a desktop review of available information from various sources (i.e. Town, Conservation Halton, Region, etc.), the implementation of a field program to address data gaps and to complement the currently available information databases and conducting hydraulic analyses to inform the characterization of the stream system within the study area, and to establish floodline mapping through the study area to inform the characterization of the watercourses, constraints and opportunities for managing the open watercourse systems, and to establish the flooding hazard through the study area.
+This work has involved a desktop review of available information from various sources (i.e. Town, Conservation Halton, Region, etc.), field survey and reconnaissance hydraulic analyses to inform the characterization of the stream system within the study area, and to establish floodline mapping through the study area to inform the characterization of the watercourses, constraints and opportunities for managing the open watercourse systems, and to establish the flooding hazard through the study area.

 The existing HEC-2 hydraulic models has been imported into HEC-RAS for the hydraulic analyses in order to establish the existing floodplain through the study area.
-The hydraulic models has been refined within the limits of the study area based upon the base mapping provided for this study, as well as the as-built and design information for existing hydraulic structures and the Field Survey for additional structures.
-The limits of the model has been extended to include any watercourses within the study area with drainage areas greater than 50 ha which are not currently included within the current floodline mapping as well as selected open features per direction of Conservation Halton (reference November 9, 2015, Veal-Marshall).
-The HEC-RAS hydraulic model has been updated to include the peak flows for the 2 year through 100 year and Regional Storm events as determined by the hydrologic analyses, and floodline mapping prepared to depict the Regional Storm Floodplain through the limits of the study area.
+The hydraulic models have been refined within the limits of the study area based upon the base mapping provided for this study, as well as the as-built and design information for existing hydraulic structures and the Field Survey for additional structures.
+The limits of the model has been extended to include any regulated watercourses within the study area (i.e. having a drainage area greater than 50 ha) which are not currently included within the current floodline mapping, as well as selected open features per direction of Conservation Halton (ref. e-mail correspondence Veale-Marshall, November 9, 2015).
+The HEC-RAS hydraulic model has been updated to include the peak flows for the 2 year through 100 year and Regional Storm events, as determined by the hydrologic analyses, and floodline mapping prepared to depict the Regional Storm Floodplain through the limits of the study area.